What We Work On

 Jordan Schatz, LMHC-LP

-I'm a licensed mental health counselor and ADHD coach based in Brooklyn.
+I'm a licensed mental health counselor and ADHD Family Consultant based in Brooklyn.
 I've spent the past several years working with kids, teens, and adults with ADHD -- and I built this practice because I kept seeing the same gap: smart people doing everything right by conventional standards, and still struggling because the system they were using wasn't built for their brain.

 I was that kid.
 The ADHD wasn't something I studied from a distance.